Vorticose veins

-The vorticose veins, referred to clinically as the vortex veins, are veins that drain the choroid of the eye.
-There are usually 4-5 vorticose veins in each eye, with at least one vorticose vein per each quadrant of the eye.
+The vorticose veins, commonly known as the vortex veins, are veins that drain the choroid of the eye.
+Usually, there are four vorticose veins in each eye, but can vary up to eight in number.
+There is at least one vorticose vein per each quadrant of the eye, located at the lateral and medial sides of the superior and inferior rectus muscles.
 Vorticose veins drain into the superior ophthalmic vein, and inferior ophthalmic vein.

-Vorticose veins are an important ophthalmoscopic landmark.
+Vorticose veins are an important opthalmoscopic landmark.

-Anatomy
+Structure

 Course and relations

 Vorticose veins exit the eyeball 6 mm posterior to its equator.

-Fate

-Upper vortex veins empty into the superior ophthalmic vein, and lower vortex veins empty into the inferior ophthalmic vein.
+In typical anatomy, both upper vorticose veins empty into the superior ophthalmic vein, and both lower vorticose veins drain into the inferior ophthalmic vein.

 Variation

-The number of vorticose veins is known to vary from 4 to 8, with about 65% of the normal population having 4 or 5 with at least one vein in each quadrant.
+The number of vorticose veins is known to vary from four to eight, with about 65% of the normal population having four with at least one vein in each quadrant.

 Clinical significance

 Vorticose veins are an important ophthalmoscopic landmark.
 They can be visualised in a dilated pupil using an indirect ophthalmoscope.